alevchuk/minibank/README.md

 A note on microSD card wear and tear from Swap:

 I have been running Bitcoind + LND on this setup for over 6 months on two Pi Zero W boards and still have not seen failures related to swap wearing out the microSD cards.
 For context on why this is important, see "System with too little RAM" section in [https://askubuntu.com/a/652355/5191].
-When failur or slow-downs happen due to micro SD card lifespan, a quick remediation would be to swap the primary and the backup sd cards as described in the Storage section.
+When failure or slow-downs happen due to micro SD card lifespan, a quick remediation would be to swap the primary and the backup sd cards as described in the Storage section.

 ## Storage

 ### Partition

-The two Pi's `b1` and `l1` will have identical SD card partition table.
+The two hosts `b1` and `l1` will have identical SD card partition table.

 ```
 sudo parted /dev/mmcblk0